 - 1. Scouting of investment opportunities: the Group is active in the scouting and selection process of international and innovative investment opportunities to be offered to existing and prospective clients; - 2.
 Value creation through a thorough risk-management approach: the Group focuses on creating value for its clients, through a diligent and thorough risk management and risk mitigation approach; - 3.
 Monitoring and attention to changes: the Group dedicates significant resources to the monitoring and analysis of market's trends and changes.

-The above described 3 pillars are heavily embedded in the strategic vision and in the business model of the Company and its Group.
+The three pillars described above are strongly rooted in the strategic vision and in the business model of the Company and its Group.

 The company will look to pursue its growth mission, in particular toward